Tampa Bay Buccaneers vs. Indianapolis Colts NFL Week 12 Odds, Plays and Insights for November 28, 2021

 Over/under insights

-- Tampa Bay and its opponents have gone over the current 52-point total in five of 10 games (50%) this season.
+- Tampa Bay and its opponents have combined to score more than 53 points in five of 10 games this season.

-- Indianapolis has combined with its opponents to score more than 52 points in four of 11 games this season.

-- The combined points per game average of the two teams, 59, is 7.0 points above Sunday's over/under.
+- Sunday's over/under is 6.0 points lower than the two team's combined 59 points per game average.

-- This contest's total is 7.5 points more than the 44.5 these two squads combine to surrender per game this season.
+- This contest's total is 8.5 points above the 44.5 these two squads combine to surrender per game this season.

-- The 46.7 PPG average total in Colts games this season is 5.3 points fewer than this game's over/under.
+- The 53 total in this game is 6.3 points above the 46.7 average total in Colts games this season.

 Buccaneers stats and trends

-- The Buccaneers are 4-5 ATS when favored by 3 points or more this season.
+- So far this season, the Buccaneers have been installed as favorites by a 3-point margin or more nine times and are 4-5 ATS in those matchups.

-- Tampa Bay has gone over the point total in 50% of its opportunities this year (five times over 10 games with a set point total).
+- Tampa Bay has eclipsed the over/under in 50% of its opportunities this year (five times over 10 games with a set point total).

 - Tampa Bay is 4-4 against the spread and 6-2 overall this season when the team puts up more than 22.3 points.

-- In games that Tampa Bay piles up over 358.5 yards, the team is 3-5 against the spread and 6-2 overall.
+- When Tampa Bay picks up more than 358.5 yards, the team is 3-5 against the spread and 6-2 overall.

-- The Buccaneers have 13 giveaways this season, while the Colts have 25 takeaways.
+- The Buccaneers have turned the ball over 13 times this season, 12 fewer than the Colts have forced (25).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Tampa Bay's matchup with the Colts.